 However, there’s one that’s open for public use – WebP.
 Currently, this format is being developed by Google and employs both lossless and lossy compressions to minimize the file size.

-The file size and quality of WebP images looks very promising, you can see how well it performs in the following section.
-It’s big advantage is also versatility.
-It can be compressed both lossy and lossless, with specific color depth, with transparency, and as animation.
+The file size and quality of WebP images look very promising, you can see how well it performs in the following section.
+Its big advantage is also versatility.
+It can be compressed both lossy and lossless, with specific color depth, with transparency, and as an animation.
 It also performs well in all these fields.